S. R. Ramaswamy: Journalism

-S. R. Ramaswamy came to prominence when he authored an "Art Catalogue" on famous Russian painter Svetoslav Roerich chronicling his many paintings and exhibitions that the painter hosted in different countries across the world.
-The book has in it some rare photographs depicting the acclaimed Russian painter explaining and often showcasing his works to heads of states such as Nikita Khrushchev and Pandit Jawaharlal Nehru among others.
+Ramaswamy came to prominence when he authored an "Art Catalogue" on famous Russian painter Svetoslav Roerich chronicling his many paintings and exhibitions that the painter hosted in different countries across the world.
+The book has in it some rare photographs depicting the acclaimed Russian painter explaining and often showcasing his works to leaders such as Nikita Khrushchev and Pandit Jawaharlal Nehru among others.
 Printed in limited numbers, the book is seldom found in libraries and is a collector's item today.
-Ramaswamy also came in contact with such eminent personalities as art critic Venkataram and internationally renowned Gandhian Economists Lakshmi Chand Jain and Sri Kumarappa.
+Ramaswamy also came into contact with such eminent personalities as art critic Venkataram and internationally renowned Gandhian economists Lakshmi Chand Jain and Sri Kumarappa.